renerocksai/sublimeless_zk/README.md

 #### Note ID precision

-The default note ID format is a timestamp in `YYYYMMDDHHMM` format, with minute precision.
-If you tend to create more than one note per minute, this can be a problem.
-In that case, you can change the note ID format to `YYYYMMDDHHMMSS`, with second-precision.
+The default note ID format is a timestamp in `YYYYMMDDHHMMSS` format, with second-precision.
+If you tend to create more than one note per minute, this is what you want.
+If you prefer shorter note-IDs, you can change the note ID format to `YYYYMMDDHHMM`, with minute-precision.

 The following setting influences the note ID format: